 It’s a common belief that a rise in production leads to better results.
 Compensation programs are thought to be the sole means for “ensuring” workforces’ personal and professional well-being.
 However, agile methodologies are aimed at changing such paradigm by putting employees before processes and quality before speed or massive production.

-In teams where the agile methodology is practiced, productivity increases significantly.
+In teams with agile methodology practices, productivity increases significantly.
 All members become self-motivated and feel free to both optimize workflows and suggest improvements so as to achieve more positive results.

 Agile tools are simple but effective.
-The most popular are visual boards, which arrange a team’s workflow and help members to see the tasks in progress along with those that have been already completed.
-This way, teamwork is monitored and everyone is equally responsible for the success of projects.
+The most popular are visual boards, this helps the team to arrange their workflow, and help members to see the tasks in progress.

 Through visual boards, coworkers commit to a common goal and get rid of hierarchies.
 Some methods can require team members to work in pairs or individually, as well as to complete all the steps in a development stage before moving on to the next one.

 Choosing one method or the other depends largely on each type of business.
-Agile methodologies are characterized by being flexible and adaptable to different needs.
 That’s why they provide for constant experimentation and continuous improvement.

 Fostering a New Culture